sameemul-haque/Portfolio/src/data/blog/dotfiles.md

 Sharing dotfiles has become a tradition among tech enthusiasts—an opportunity to exhibit configurations, shortcuts, and optimizations that boost productivity.
 By copying dotfiles, users can replicate a crafted setup on any machine, ensuring a consistent computing experience throughout.

-## :question: How to manage dotfiles?
+## :computer: How to manage dotfiles?

 ---